-- a. the assistance of the public in enquiries into a felony or in tracing suspects is required; or - b. the victim or his or her survivors consent.
+- а the assistance of the public in enquiries into a felony or in tracing suspects is required; or - the victim or his or her survivors consent b

-Art.
-75 Communications with other authorities
+Communications with other authorities Art.
+75

 1 Where an accused is serving a sentence or subject to a criminal measure, the criminal justice authorities shall inform the authorities responsible for the execution of sentences or measures of any new criminal proceedings and any decisions issued.

-2 The criminal justice authorities shall inform the social services and guardianship authorities15 of any criminal proceedings that have been initiated and of any decisions in criminal proceedings if this is required for the protection of an accused or a person suffering harm or his or her next-of-kin.
+2 The criminal justice authorities shall inform the social services and child and adult protection authorities of any criminal proceedings that have been initiated and of any decisions in criminal proceedings if this is required for the protection of an accused or a person suffering harm or his or her next-of-kin.17

-3 If they establish in the prosecution of offences in which minors16 are involved that further measures are required, they shall inform the guardianship authorities17 immediately.
+3 If they establish in the prosecution of offences in which minors are involved that further measures are required, they shall inform the child protection authorities immediately.18

-^{3bis} The director of proceedings shall notify the Armed Forces Joint Staff of pending criminal proceedings against members of the armed forces or potential conscripts if there are serious indications or other evidence that the person concerned could use a firearm to harm themselves or other persons.18
+^{3bis} The director of proceedings shall notify the Defence Group of pending criminal proceedings against members of the armed forces or potential conscripts if there are serious indications or other evidence that the person concerned could use a firearm to harm themselves or other persons.19

-4 The Confederation and the cantons may require or authorise the criminal justice authorities to make further communications to authorities.
+4 The Confederation and the cantons may require or authorise the criminal justice authorities to make further communications to authorities